zbef3825/webPostsdataBase/README.md

 2. If userID and password are valid, you will receive a token.
 Token will expire when user logs out.
 <p>*If you are scrapy, you will receive 60 seconds to upload your data.
 Once the token is expired you will have to go through login process again.</p>

+## *GET & POST*
-3. You may now use a token as Header to make GET and POST requests throughout the server
+1. You may now use a token as Header to make GET and POST requests throughout the server
 <p>Your Headers should contain "Content-Type" as "application/json" and "Authorization" as "Bearer Token"</p>

 *To see all the web posts: